oamg/leapp/docs/source/unit-testing.md

 #### Testing actors that modify the OS

-If your actor is checking the state of the system or modifying it in any way, you have two choices to test such functionality:
-- in the test, before executing the actor using the `current_actor_context.run()`, change the system on which the tests are executed as necessary and after executing the actor, revert back all the changes, so that other tests work with the same environment.
-This option may be quite challenging and in some cases not doable, for example when disabling SELinux which requires reboot.
-- replace the functions that read or modify the system with functions that do not alter the system and return what you specify in the test.
+Replace the functions that read or modify the system with functions that do not alter the system and return what you specify in the test.
 This is called mocking.
 Currently it is not possible to mock any function while using the `current_actor_context.run()`.
 But, mocking is possible in an actor's library.